javalent/initiative-tracker/README.md

 -   Wikilink Creatures
     -   stat blocks on hover
 -   Wikilink Tags (e.g., condition tag to display condition rules, spell tags for spell effects, etc.)
--   Creature stat blocks in separate moveable tab of sidebar
-    -   auto-update displayed stat block based on active creature in the encounter
+    ~~- Creature stat blocks in separate moveable tab of sidebar~~ ~~- auto-update displayed stat block based on active creature in the encounter~~
 -   ~~An option to build an encounter in a Note and send it to Initiative Tracker on demand (e.g., in an Obsidian Note, create some code block indicating 3 Goblins and 1 Bugbear in an area; press a button, add the 3 Goblins and Bugbear to the Initiative tracker)~~
--   ~~Encounter difficulty/XP tracker for creatures with CR~~
--   For the currently active creature, display any actions that would need a dice roll and an integrated dice roller with the specific dice and bonuses for the action already pre-loaded (e.g., for a Bugbear, display "Morningstar" and a to-hit dice with 1d20+4, as well as a damage dice of 2d8+2; Also display for the Javelin action)
+-   ~~Encounter difficulty/XP tracker for creatures with CR~~ ~~- For the currently active creature, display any actions that would need a dice roll and an integrated dice roller with the specific dice and bonuses for the action already pre-loaded (e.g., for a Bugbear, display "Morningstar" and a to-hit dice with 1d20+4, as well as a damage dice of 2d8+2; Also display for the Javelin action)~~
 -   Support for multiple parties
--   Integrated dice roller
+    ~~- Integrated dice roller~~

 # Installation